What Is Blepharitis?

 1. Warm Compresses

 Warm compresses are an effective and simple treatment for blepharitis.
-Applying a warm, clean cloth to the eyelids helps loosen crusts, debris, and oil buildup, improving Meibomian gland function.
+Placing a warm, clean cloth on the eyelids helps loosen crusts, debris, and oil buildup.
 The heat stimulates the glands to release essential oils, reducing dryness and irritation.
-It’s recommended to use a compress for 5-10 minutes, twice daily, followed by a gentle eyelid massage to enhance results.
+It’s recommended to use a compress for 5-10 minutes, twice daily.
+After that, gently massage the eyelids to help the oils flow better and improve results.

 2. Eyelid Hygiene